sandipsk01/To_Do_List_App/README.md

 # To_Do_List_App
-Building To Do List App Using API
+Building To Do List App

 ## General steps to follow when creating a project